-William Kwai Sun Chow was born on July 3, 1914 and died on September 21, 1987.
-HIs full name was William Ah Sun Chow Hoon.
-Chow was instrumental in the development of the martial arts in the United States specifically the family of styles referred to as kenpo or kempo.
+William Chow was born as William Ah Sun Chow Hoon on July 3, 1914.
+He was instrumental in the development of martial arts in the United States, specifically the family of styles referred to as kenpo or kempo.

 Born in Honolulu, Hawaii he was the third of sixteen children and first son born to Sun Chow Hoon (AKA Ah Hoon Chow) and Rose Kalamalio Naehu.
 William’s father came to Hawaii at the age of 19 and worked in a laundromat as an immigrant laborer.
 His mother was of Hawaiian descent.
 One of his brothers, John Chow-Hoon, would also go on to become a well known martial artist.
 His childhood was reportedly rough and tumble in a highly militarized post–World War II Hawaii.
 William would drop out of school at age eleven from the sixth grade.

 It is generally accepted that young William studied several types of martial arts as a young man, likely including boxing, wrestling, jiujutsu, and karate.
 Though he stood no more than 5’2” tall, he was well known for his powerful breaking techniques.
 William eventually would come to study “Kempo Jiujutsu” or “Kosho Ryu Kempo” under James Mitose.
 As he progressed it is said that he often took his techniques to the streets of Honolulu and tested them against US military personnel.
 While reportedly he was in many fights, William did not often run afoul of the law.